User Guide

 Log in to Moodle

-1. Access the ICT Office Web site (https://ccweb.cc.sophia.ac.jp/) then click the “Moodle” icon.
+1. Access the ICT Office website (https://ccweb.cc.sophia.ac.jp/), then click the “Moodle” icon.

-Enroll in course
+Enroll in Course

-About “Course” of Moodle
+About the “Course” of Moodle

-Find course : by teacher’s name
+Find a course: by instructor’s name

 2. When you select a teacher’s name, the list of courses created by the teacher will be displayed.
 Then click the course you want to enroll in.

-Find course : by course name
+Find a course: by course name

-Enroll in course
+Enroll in Course

 1. Click the course to display the registration screen.